-SEIA is working to design and implement a sustainable process for our October 2018 office move:
+SEIA staff worked hard to design and implement a sustainable process for our October 2018 office move:

-- Current furniture inventory and disposal plan: we are creating an inventory of all office furniture to make sure as many items as possible are sent to new homes and diverted from landfill.
+- Furniture inventory and disposal plan: we created an inventory of all office furniture to make sure as many items as possible were sent to new homes and diverted from landfill.

-- Sustainability accountability with the larger office-move team: sustainability representatives sit in on weekly meetings with our office architects to ensure that our new space is designed to meet LEED standards and that new furniture is responsibly sourced.
+- Sustainability accountability with the larger office-move team: sustainability representatives sat in on weekly meetings with our office architects to ensure that our new space was designed to meet LEED standards and that new furniture was responsibly sourced.

 - Engage in multiple E-Waste Days per year, working with our building to properly recycle or dispose of electronic waste to be recycled.
 Electronic waste contains toxic materials that are dangerous to dispose of in a traditional landfill.

 Securing SRECs and Carbon Offsets

 - In 2018, SEIA and WGL Energy Services, Inc. (WGL Energy) announced a new Clean Energy Partnership to green the electricity use and offset the greenhouse gas emissions associated with SEIA’s office, travel and events.

 - Carbon emission reductions:

 - Through this 2018 – 2019 partnership, WGL Energy will annually provide SEIA with 373 solar renewable energy credits (SRECS) and 554 Green-e® Climate certified carbon offsets after calculating approximate emissions from SEIA staff travel, commuting, event attendee travel, and office and event electricity usage.